There is no doubt, teachers are magical humans. Their job is one of the hardest, most important jobs in the whole world.

 Under ADHD is a big base note of anxiety and this anxious brain is comforted by visual charts, schedules and routines.

 Asking for help can be scary and embarrassing, especially if you need lots of help.
-Some teachers give the ADHD child an item, say a ruler, that is painted red on one side.
-If the child needs help he/she can flip the ruler over to the red side so the teacher can see that they need help without having to verbally ask.
+Some teachers give the child with ADHD an item, say a ruler, that is painted red on one side.
+If the child needs help, he/she can flip the ruler over to the red side so the teacher can see that they need help without having to verbally ask.

-You may like to give the ADHD child something to do when they first walk in, something like read this book or colour this picture.
+You may like to give the child with ADHD something to do when they first walk in, something like read this book or colour this picture.
 Then get the rest of the class set up with the task.
-Once that is done, set the ADHD child up with the task.
+Once that is done, set the child with ADHD up with the task.
 Please keep it simple, one or two steps at a time.
 It needs to be broken down into manageable steps that are short and clear.
 Verbally saying it as well as drawing it out on the board or their note paper can be great too.

-If you need the ADHD child to listen to a specific point, a light/reassuring touch on the hand or shoulder can bring their attention to you so they focus on what you are saying.
+If you need the child with ADHD to listen to a specific point, a light/reassuring touch on the hand or shoulder can bring their attention to you so they focus on what you are saying.

 If the child is feeling overwhelmed or about to have a meltdown, a break card can be a great resource.
 The child can have these and when the moment requires they can hand it to the teacher and the child can go to their (pre-arranged) safe place to regulate or calm down.
 This can be an area like a sensory corner, bathroom or reading area.

 One of my son's teachers used to get him to deliver fake notes to the office all the time.
-When she felt that he was about to loose it or needed a walk, she would say "Xavi, can you please deliver this very important note to the office for me?"
+When she felt that he was dysregulated or needed a moment, she would say "Can you please deliver this very important note to the office for me?"
 He would then deliver it and the office staff would make a fuss about how great a messenger he was.
 When he would return to class, the big feelings had passed and he could successfully rejoin the group.

-Don't be afraid to ask "What does your brain need right now?" most kids know exactly what they need to self regulate.
+Don't be afraid to ask "What do you need right now?" most kids know exactly what they need to self regulate.

-It can be like torture for an ADHD kid to sit still for too long.
+It can be like torture for a child with ADHD to sit still for too long.
 Make sure they move.
 Incorporate movement breaks.
-High energy dancing or jumping on the spot every 20-30 mins can really help get the best out of these kids.
+High energy dancing or jumping on the spot every 20-30 mins can really help get the best out of these children.
+Allow movement when learning too - A child with ADHD may need to move their body to engage.

 Give them a job or responsibility that makes them feel special or important.
 They can hand out drink bottles, hand out worksheets, ring the school bell.
 Show them you trust them to do this 'very important' job.

-The ADHD child gets so much more negative feedback than the neurotypical child.
+The child with ADHD gets so much more negative feedback than the neurotypical child.
 Actively look for ways you can praise them and catch them doing something good.
 Be specific about praise if you want them to repeat the behaviour.
-For example "Hey Xavi, I really liked it how you put your hand up to answer the question and waited your turn - well done".
+For example "Hey, I really liked it how you put your hand up to answer the question and waited your turn - well done".

 Tell them "Hey, I love having you in my class.
 You always bring a different perspective and you are so great at xyz".
 Watch their face light up.
-They may not always show it but they are desperate to be included and valued.
+They may not always show it but they really want to be included, accepted and valued.

-Being a parent to an ADHD kid can a rocky road.
+Being a parent to a child with extra needs can be a rocky road.
 It is exhausting, isolating and amazing all at the same time.
 A lot of the time parents get a lot of negative feedback about their child, so make sure you reach out to tell them when their child has done something positive too.
 They need to hear about when their child has done something good!

 If a problem arises that needs to be addressed with the parents approach it collaboratively.
 You want to work together with them to brain storm ideas about what can be done to help the situation.
 If it is a mutually collaborative relationship it will be beneficial to everyone.